 Concentrating on first-pitch strikes instead of strikeouts; promote the importance of hard-hit ball percentages over batting averages, and measuring quality at-bats instead of RBIs are more accurate ways of gauging player improvement.
 By setting metrics-driven goals for controllable processes rather than results, these coaches eliminate the over-thinking and fear of failure that often cripples young athletes.
 And then, as a byproduct of this approach, they get the best performance out of every player and win games.

-We’ve analyzed data from more than 7 million games scored on GameChanger, pulling insights and tips that will help you redefine success for your team.
+We’ve analyzed data from more than 7 million games scored on GameChanger, pulling insights and tips that will help you to redefine success for your team.

 The best managers and coaches care about the person inside the player — knowing that lessons in teamwork, leadership and perseverance will last long after this season is over.
 This must be at the foundation of every coach’s mission rather than the win-at-all-cost approach we see too often at the youth and high school levels.